British Citizenship Application Guide

 What Are the Advantages of Becoming a British Citizen?

-The advantages of becoming a British Citizen are many.
-One of the most important is the emotional peace of mind of knowing that you have as much right to remain in the UK as a person who was born here, regardless of future government policies.
+There are many advantages to becoming a British Citizen.
+One of the most important advantages is the emotional peace of mind of knowing that you have as much right to remain in the UK as a person who was born here, regardless of future government policies.

 Other advantages include: